 - B. Clinical and Regulatory Plans: Provide a detailed regulatory plan, including preclinical and clinical activities and the regulatory pathway for major markets.
 Please describe how this is driven by interactions with the FDA, if possible.
 The regulatory plan should include regulatory communications (including all interactions to date with the FDA) and strategy, with clarity provided on regulatory matters and current regulatory strategies. - C. Risk Analysis: Describe the specific risks inherent to the product plan and how they would be mitigated. - D. Current and Pending Support: Provide an overview of the funding received, including a list of funding sources and a comprehensive cap table that should comprise all parties who have investments, stock, or rights in the company.
 The identities of all parties must be listed.
-It is not appropriate to list any funding source as anonymous. - E. Financial Projections: Provide an overview of your financial projections and how you will generate a return on this investment. - F. Resources Requested: Summarize the resources required to achieve your objectives, both internal and external.
-The matching funds and other amounts that will comprise the total budget for the project should be included in this section.
-The dollar amounts noted here should align with those in the Budget Justification section. - G. Scope of Work and Milestones: Provide an overview of the goals and objectives of the project.
+It is not appropriate to list any funding source as anonymous. - E. Financial Projections: Provide an overview of your financial projections and how you will generate a return on this investment. - F. Scope of Work and Milestones: Provide an overview of the goals and objectives, which comprise the scope of work for the project.
+Construct your timeline "from the point of funding (ie, do not specify calendar dates because the contract start date could change).
 Define the key activities and anticipated milestones.
 Timelines will be reviewed for reasonableness, and adherence to timelines will be a criterion for continued support of successful applications.
-If the application is approved for funding, this section will be included in the award contract. - H. Key Personnel Located in Texas and Any Key Management Located Outside of Texas: For each member of the senior management and scientific team, provide a paragraph briefly summarizing his or her present title and position, prior industry experience, education, and any other information considered essential for evaluation of qualifications.
+If the application is approved for funding, this section will be included in the award contract (ie, goals and objectives identified to occur in year one will populate a progress report for year one, and so forth). - G. Key Personnel Located in Texas and Any Key Management Located Outside of Texas: For each member of the senior management and scientific team, provide a paragraph briefly summarizing his or her present title and position, prior industry experience, education, and any other information considered essential for evaluation of qualifications.

-Key personnel are the principal investigator/project director as well as other individuals who contribute to the development or the execution of the project in a substantive, measurable way.
-"Substantive" means they have a critical role in the overall success of the project and that their absence from the project would have a significant impact on executing the approved scope of the project.
-"Measurable" means that they devote a specified percentage of time to the project.
+Key personnel are the Principal Investigator/Project Director as well as other individuals who contribute to the development or the execution of the project in a substantive, measurable way.
+Substantive means they have a critical role in the overall success of the project and that their absence from the project would have a significant impact on executing the approved scope of the project.
+Measurable means that they devote a specified percentage of time to the project.
 The indicated time is an obligatory commitment, regardless of whether or not they request salaries or compensation.
 "Zero percent" effort or "TBD" or "as needed" are not acceptable levels of involvement for those designated as Key Personnel.
 While all participants that meet these criteria should be identified as "key," it is expected that the number of key personnel will be kept to a minimum.